Team + Mission

 Q. How are you enabling transparency?

 We release a yearly transparency report that provides information on the requests for data that we receive.
-View our 2017 Transparency Report.
+View our Transparency Reports.

 Q. I forgot to end my session before I stopped using a LinkNYC tablet, what do I do?